min2ha/ukwa-site/content/target/58269/index.en.md

   "subject": null
 }

-# BBC News: Addicted to videogames?
-Charity calls for more research

 News article referring to statements made by charities that more work and research needs to be done on the effects of internet gaming addiction and mental health